Colleges With The Best Alumni Networks

 Rid yourself of any “Skull and Bones” fantasies—the notion that attending a certain college will automatically open doors to a life of luxury and privilege is not realistic.
 While sharing an alma mater with a potential employer or networking contact can be helpful in the job search/career development process, simply showing up to an interview with a fellow Michigan alumnus, sporting a Wolverine lapel pin is not going to cause the boss to say, “A fellow Wolverine!!??
 Scrap this interview.
 Here’s a cigar.
 Let me show you to your corner office.”
 Similarly, a desperate cold call to a random member of your school’s alumni database is not likely to land you a job (or a polite reply).

 To effectively take advantage of alumni networks, work on cultivating meaningful relationships with alumni in your potential field throughout your college experience.
 Attend alumni events.
 Contact alums in your field and ask if you could speak with them about their career path.
 Most people will be happy to speak with you and offer advice.
-According to the U.S. Bureau of Labor Statistics, 70% of jobs are found through some form of networking.
+According to the U.S. Bureau of Labor Statistics, 70%-80% of all jobs are found through some form of networking.
 While there are no statistics revealing the exact percentage of college grads who find employment specifically through alumni connections, it is safe to assume that the number is sizable.
 It is also a logical bet that schools with stronger alumni organizations will offer better networking opportunities than schools with less established and enthusiastic alumni communities.

 Identifying a “strong” alumni network

 Two primary indicators of institutions with strong alumni networks are sheer size and alumni generosity.
 Penn State has the largest dues-paying alumni network in the country with 172,000 members.
-Other large universities such as University of Illinois, Indiana, University of Michigan, Ohio State, and UCLA have massive numbers of graduates, but judging how connected they are to their alma maters (and therefore to you, a potential networker) requires additional data.
+Other large universities such as University of Illinois, NYU, Purdue, Indiana, University of Michigan, Ohio State, and UCLA have massive numbers of graduates, but judging how connected they are to their alma maters (and therefore to you, a potential networker) requires additional data.

 Identifying institutions with impressive percentages of alumni choosing to donate to their school is one way to gauge a sense of connectedness and “strength” of a network.
-In this arena, smaller liberal arts schools such as Bates, Williams, Middlebury, and Carleton lead the way.
+In this arena, smaller liberal arts schools such as Bates, Colgate, Williams, Middlebury, Claremont McKenna, Wabash, and Carleton lead the way.
 This can be a more helpful metric than the overall endowment an institution boasts.
-For example, a University of Hawaii alumnus Jay Shidler, a real estate mogul, just donated 69 million dollars to his alma mater.
+For example, University of Hawaii alumnus Jay Shidler, a real estate mogul, just donated 69 million dollars to his alma mater.
 While this undoubtedly has a positive impact on the school’s endowment, it is not necessarily indicative of a strong alumni network (good luck getting Hawaii’s wealthiest resident on the phone to dispense career advice).

 Another question worth asking is whether a given institution’s network has regional, national, or international reach?
 If you have a goal to work in a particular field or even for a specific company within that field, such considerations can be of critical importance.